mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Rough road surface, 30th May :- [7635635](https://www.fixmystreet.com/report/7635635)
 - Other damage to pavement i.e. cobbles, raised mound/surface problem, 29th May :- [7634157](https://www.fixmystreet.com/report/7634157)
 - Developers Sign Blocking View, 29th May :- [7634009](https://www.fixmystreet.com/report/7634009)
-- New flytipping, 29th May :- [7633907](https://www.fixmystreet.com/report/7633907)
-- Someone requested the reopening of this lay-by and they seem to have had their request approved, without any consultation or thought given to how this would affect the local residents living directly opposite this lay-by.
-Why was this ?
-And the residents would like to request that the lay-by be closed permanently., 29th May :- [7633765](https://www.fixmystreet.com/report/7633765)

 <!-- fix_marker ends -->